MikeGawi/ePiframe/README.md

 <a href="http://www.raspberrypi.org"><img width="100" align="right" src="https://github.com/MikeGawi/ePiframe/blob/master/assets/RPi-Logo.png"></a>

-* A Raspberry Pi (Zero W, 1, 2 were tested but I am sure all will work)
+* A Raspberry Pi with standard GPIO 40 pins and WiFi.
+Models Zero W and Zero WH supported
 * [microSD card for Raspberry Pi OS](https://www.raspberrypi.com/documentation/computers/getting-started.html#sd-cards), 4GB minimum
 * [e-Paper Waveshare SPI display](https://www.waveshare.com/product/raspberry-pi/displays/e-paper.htm) (7.5 inch black and white with RasPi HAT was used but probably all B&W will work out-of-the-box, the rest as well but with small modifications)
 * Raspberry Pi power supply (as display is usually powered from RasPi HAT then 5V/3A is preferred)